VotreCafetier/GET-A-GAME/README.md

 - Add index number with list and delete with number
 - Redo Clean function
 - Replace prints with loggin
+- Add multi server support
+- Add private message response
+- You can invite bot using private message

 [